 14.)
 Pick some flowers and place them in plain sight

-A free way to elevate your workspace, living room, or kitchen.
+A free or low-cost way to elevate your workspace, living room, or kitchen.
 Find a vase (or empty mason/pasta sauce jar) and go find some flowers!
 Seriously, taking the time to make your home beautiful will boost your mood.
 And it doesn’t have to cost much (or anything)!

 15.)
 Join a work at home moms group or start a group chat